Learn to Turn

 8. Safety is emphasized throughout all classes.
 We want you to go home with something that you made, not a lump or cut!

-9. Students are expected to clean up their work stations at the end of each class.
+9. Students are expected to clean up their work stations at the end of each class

-10. We have been using the same basic curriculum for the past 4 years but our teaching techniques continue to evolve and improve based on feedback from previous students.
+10. We have been using the same basic curriculum for the past several years but our teaching techniques continue to evolve and improve based on feedback from previous students.
 We want you to be comfortable and we want you to learn.

-if you are interested in this class.
+Contact Dwayne Watt if you are interested in this class.